 The fare for these buses can be paid using the MetroCard.

 The Metro-North Commuter Rail to Harlem arrives from Grand Central Terminal and stops at Fordham Road station.
 Prices start at $9 for a trip within the City.
-This rain operates every 20 minutes and takes about 18 minutes to reach Fordham.
+This train operates every 20 minutes and takes about 18 minutes to reach Fordham.

 The Harlem Line connects also to the Tremont Station towards Grand Central and the Botanical Gardens towards North White Plains.
 There is also the New Haven Line which also goes to Gran Central via Harlem 125th Street and Stamford towards New Haven.